Juwang110/expense-tracker/README.md

   - If you would like the contact me section to work add the following to your .env
   - MAIL_USERNAME=your_email
   - MAIL_PASSWORD=your_password

+## Docker

+You can now use Docker Compose to run SpendTrack.
+If you'd like to run SpendTrack using Docker Compose, follow these additional steps:

+### Prerequisites
+- Install [Docker](https://www.docker.com/products/docker-desktop) and [Docker Compose](https://docs.docker.com/compose/install/) on your system.

+### Steps to Run
+- Referring to the previous configuration step, create a .env with all necessary variables as listed before with FRED API, and contact me variables included.
+- This deployment and docker setup uses Heroku's JawsDB with a .env variable called JAWSDB_URL.
+- If you are not using this database setup, follow the next subsection.
+- In the root directory, run: docker-compose up --build
+- Access the application in your browser

+### Running with local database
+- To use docker with a local MySQL database, install MySQL and create a new database
+- Add your db url to your .env and update the docker-compose.yml and flask_backend/Dockerfile to use your locally hosted db
+- In the root directory, run: docker-compose up --build
+- Access the application in your browser

 ## Usage